bullshag/ygoCGPTE/GDD.md

 - 2025-09-24: Scoped LocationActivitiesPanel refresh and Tavern sub-panel integration, recorded new dependencies, acceptance criteria, and risks, and noted TBD follow-ups for location metadata service contract (Owner: TBD, due 2025-09-27) and TavernManager API audit (Owner: TBD, due 2025-09-28) to unblock implementation steps. — Codex

 - 2025-09-24: Rewired PlayerNavigator and AreaTooltip to the existing `locationInfoWindow`, migrated LocationActivitiesPanel onto it, and generated placeholder content for yet-to-be-specified locations. — Codex
+- 2025-09-24: Restored RPG scene from commit 0ea6a56 after corruption and re-populated LocationActivitiesPanel defaults in YAML. — Codex